-An open incision this large also provides enough room for the surgeon to prepare a tissue for repairing to the tissue or sewing the tissue together, nonabsorbable sutures make sure that the repair is as strong as possible.
-A small screw/anchor is used to reattach the tendon back to the bone if the it has been ruptured completely.
-Surgeons often use a strong nylon or polyester material to bring the edges of your torn tendon together.
+An open incision this large provides enough room for the surgeon to prepare damaged soft tissue for proper repair - whether it be stitching a tissue tear together, debridement, grafting or even bone removal/replacement.
+A small screw/anchor is used to reattach a tendon back to bone in cases of complete rupture and surgeons will often use a strong nylon or polyester material to bring the edges of tendon or ligament tears back together.

-Muscle related damage the surgeon often use a strong nylon or polyester material to bring the edges of your torn muscle together.
-They use a locking-loop or three-loop pulley pattern to prevent the muscle tissue from gapping.
+For muscle related damage, a surgeon will often use a strong nylon or polyester material to bring the edges of your torn muscle together.
+The surgeon will typically use a locking-loop or three-loop pulley pattern to prevent the muscle tissue from gapping.
 This also provides the muscle with the 'tension' needed to ensure the muscle heals with stronger fibers. (source: US National of Library of Medicine - PubMed.gov)

-An open procedure with precise suturing improves overall strength of your tendon / muscle during the recovery process, making it less likely to re-rupture in the future.
+An open procedure with precise suturing improves overall strength of your tendons & muscles during the recovery process, making it less likely to re-rupture in the future.